danielsaidi/website_danielsaidi/collections/_work/qapital.md

 ![Oribi logo]({{page.image}})

-I've been doing freelance work for Qapital since earlier in 2022, involving iOS and multi-platform work in Swift, SwiftUI, using the Swift Package Manager to great extent.
+I joined Qapital as a freelancer earlier in 2022.
+I've done iOS and multi-platform work in Swift, SwiftUI, using the Swift Package Manager to great extent.